Girlfriends Triathlon & Fitness Festival

 15 and under, 16-19, 20-24yrs, 25-29yrs, 30-34yrs, 35-39yrs, 40-44yrs, 45-49yrs, 50-54yrs, 55-59yrs, 60-64yrs, 65-69yrs, 70-74, 75-49, 80+ We will also be giving a special TRI PRINCESS Necklace to any gal who completes an event on Saturday & Sunday and a 3-Headed Beast Medal for anyone who races Friday, Saturday AND Sunday!
 Who is up for the challenge?!

-Awards Ceremony will begin at approximately 11:15am on Saturday.
+Awards Ceremony will begin at approximately 11:15am on Sunday for the Girlfriends events.

 If you choose to race in the Athena (165+ pounds) division, you are not eligible for Age Group awards due to USAT restrictions.
 You must choose one or the other.